Back to blog

 There’s quite a bit of subjectivity when it comes to deciding if an image is decorative or informative.
 As a general rule, images may be decorative when they are:

-• Visual styling, such as borders, spacers, or corners.
+- Visual styling, such as borders, spacers, or corners.

-• Illustrative of adjacent text, but not contributing any additional information.
+- Illustrative of adjacent text, but not contributing any additional information.

-• Identified and described by surrounding text.
+- Identified and described by surrounding text.

 Pro tip: If you use a null (empty) text alternative (alt=””) to hide decorative images, make sure not to include a space between the quotes.
 If a space is present, the image may not be effectively hidden from assistive technologies.
-For example, some screen readers will announce an image if a space is present.

-Four Tips for Writing Better Alt Text
+Four Alt Text Best Practices

 1. Don’t Start With “Image of” or “Picture of”

 It might seem like a helpful cue, but remember not to include phrases like “picture of” or “image of” in your alt text.
-Screen readers will know from the preceding HTML tag to announce the alt text as an image — so including these phrases in the alt text will only disrupt the user experience and waste valuable characters that could be used to describe the image.
+Screen readers will know from the preceding HTML tag to announce the alt text as an image — so including these phrases in the alt text will only disrupt the user experience and waste valuable characters that could be used to describe the image:

-Pro tip: In some cases, it may be necessary to declare if something is a painting, a photograph, or an illustration, but in general it’s best to avoid the more generic use of the terms, i.e., image or picture.
+Pro tip: In some cases, it may be necessary to declare if something is a painting, a photograph, or an illustration, but in general, it’s best to avoid the more generic use of the terms, i.e., image or picture.

 2. Be Descriptive